 I do admire the voice work, though.
 You can supply your own soundclips as well as drawings, and the developers have done so with gusto, cackling, snorting and chirruping away.
 Some creatures emit rather beautiful chimes and someone in the jail periodically takes up the harmonica.
 The world is otherwise soundtracked with a strange and uneasy music, dissonant and sparse.
 It’s a fine, if sinister, accompaniment to exploration, but perhaps a little too repetitive to adequately cover the large amounts of time spent drawing.

-Scrolls aren’t hard to come by, and quite quickly I have replaced my stumpy little hands with the sort of malformed claws you get after years of holding a Wacom pen and redrawn the potato man as the disembodied horror-head of Donald Trump.
+Scrolls aren’t hard to come by, and quite quickly I have replaced my stumpy little hands with the sort of malformed claws you get after years of holding a Wacom pen and redrawn the potato man as a disembodied horror-head.
 Disappointingly, this doesn’t immediately transform all instances of potato-men already in the world, and so the only way you get to see your creation in motion is to spawn it yourself.
-(I am, however, too kind a man to introduce more Trump upon this already troubled land.)
+(I am, however, too kind a man to introduce more of this horror upon an already troubled land.)
 This is doubly a shame, because it means that your ambition to bring colour back to the world does not affect the existing geometry, and though you find scrolls that allow you to place blocks, ramps, stairs and much more, your elaborate structures will most likely be dwarfed by the greyscale landscape they sit within.

 Looming over it all is the fabled bridge – although currently in such a state of disrepair that it doesn’t really adequately fulfil that title.
 Just to get onto it, I need to build a substantial winding ramp, which is made slightly trickier by the framerate’s inversely proportional relationship to my altitude.
 I tumble from the bridge and die, but the only punishment is to respawn in prison and I’ve already built a ramp which gives me an easy escape-route from my cell.
 This is fortunate, as I respawn there multiple times as I work my way through the bridge’s formidable but ungratifying gauntlet of fights – a grim reaper; a floating, snake-fringed eye; and a skull on a foot.
 This is made all the harder by a bug which sometimes spawns a still-living duplicate of the monster you have just slain.
 But eventually I get by and loot the treasure chests therein.
 A gold coin!
 In celebration, I edit it to resemble a shiny golden penis (forgive me, but I have been very restrained so far) and then somehow trigger a cutscene which I confess I do not comprehend in the slightest.